Uberck/PowerToys/doc/devdocs/run-as-admin-detection.md

 PowerToys in itself does not.
 It only needs to be elevated when it has to interact with other applications that are running elevated.
 If those applications are in focus, PowerToys may not function unless it is elevated as well.

-These are the two scenarios we will not work in:
+These are the two scenarios it will not work in:

 1. Intercepting certain types of keyboard strokes
 2. Resizing / Moving windows